 As we fast approach Ireland’s National Poetry Day on Thursday April 29th, throughout all of this week ICC Digital will bring viewers ‘A Feast Of Irish Poetry’.
 We begin today by remembering Ireland’s leading poet Derek Mahon, who died last October.
 Here is another chance to watch the ICC’s special tribute to Mahon, in this film starring Poet Niall McDevitt and directed by Sé Merry Doyle.

-Sunday November 1st is exactly a month since Ireland’s great poet Derek Mahon died.
+Sunday November 1st 2020 was a month since Ireland’s great poet Derek Mahon died.
 To mark his ’Month’s Mind’ and pay tribute to the memory of Derek, we bring you this short film, directed by Sé Merry Doyle and starring the poet Niall McDevitt, who reads some of Mahon’s poetry.

 About DEREK MAHON

 Derek Mahon was widely regarded as one of the most talented and innovative poets of the late 20th century.
 He was affiliated with the generation of young poets from Northern Ireland who rose to prominence in the 1960s and 1970s.
 Critics have compared his poetry to that of such masters as W.H.
 Auden, Louis MacNeice, and Samuel Beckett.

 A voluntary exile from his native Belfast, Mahon explored themes of isolation, loneliness, and alienation in his poetry.
 After studying French at Trinity College, Dublin, Mahon spent a year in France at the Sorbonne; he subsequently lived and worked in cities across the United States and Canada before moving to London to become a journalist, and later returning to Dublin.